gotDoubleDots/vr/README.md

 30 mL water

-To 50 mL white vinegar
+To 50 mL white vinegar , so 30 mL water then add vinegar until at 50 mL mark

 30 sec settling